 Hivos and ARTICLE 19 are alarmed and worried about the news that the Philippine government has declared a list of 600 people to be ‘communist terrorists’.

-The list of names includes the United Nations Special Rapporteur for the rights of indigenous peoples, and human rights defenders including indigenous leaders from the Cordillera Region who are a part of the network of Hivos’ partner Bantay Kita.
+The list names the United Nations Special Rapporteur on the rights of indigenous peoples, and human rights defenders, including indigenous leaders from the Cordillera Region, whom are a part of the network of Hivos’ partner Bantay Kita.
 We fear inclusion on this list will put their security at risk and adversely impact their ability to carry out their work.
 We call on the government to immediately rescind the list.

-The Philippine government’s action exemplifies the deteriorating human rights situation in the country and the grave threats facing civil society organisations there at this time.
-In the context of the widespread violence in the Philippines, including military operations and extrajudicial killings, the publication of such a list gravely endangers the lives of indigenous human rights defenders, their families and colleagues.
+The government’s latest action exemplifies the deteriorating human rights situation in the country and the grave threats facing civil society organizations at this time.
+In the context of the widespread violence in the country, including military operations and extrajudicial killings, the publication of this list endangers the lives of indigenous human rights defenders and that of their families and colleagues.
 This action is an unacceptable infringement of their human rights, and a threat not only to their work, but to their lives.

 We call on the Philippine government to comply with its obligations under international human rights and humanitarian law, including the UN Declaration on the Rights of Indigenous Peoples.
 We ask the government to:

-- immediately rescind the list of alleged terrorists;
+- Rescind the list of alleged terrorists;

-- ensure the physical safety of indigenous peoples’ leaders and human rights defenders; and
+- Ensure the physical safety of indigenous peoples’ leaders and human rights defenders; and

-- abide by State obligations to protect human rights and fundamental freedoms, including access to justice, freedom of expression and freedom of association.
+- Abide by State obligations to protect human rights and fundamental freedoms, including access to justice, freedom of expression and freedom of association.

 A petition may be signed here: petition on Change.org